YordanGeorgiev/qto/doc/md/features_doc.md

  - requirements_doc - description of the Requirements for the application

-All the documents should be updated and redistributed in combination of the current version of the appilication and should be found under the following directories: doc/md doc/xls according to the file format used for the documentation storage.
+All the documents are updated and redistributed in combination of the current version of the application and could be found under the following directories: doc/md doc/pdf according to the file format used for the documentation storage.